Spiralling energy costs have forced many suppliers to remove their tariffs What this means for you:

 All of E’s tariffs are prepayment.
 You’ll need to top-up a meter with money before you receive gas and electricity.
 You can top-up online, via E’s mobile app or at a Paypoint.
 Prepayment tariffs can work out to be more expensive than other options, like direct debit.
-That’s why you should compare deals and consider whether E is right for you.
+That’s why you should do energy comparison and consider whether E is right for you.
 All E customers are entitled to emergency credit.
 This is as well as ‘friendly credit’ hours, which guarantees you won’t lose electricity during evenings, weekends and bank holidays.

 In March 2021, E didn't have any fixed rate tariffs available, but it has offered them in the past.
 Fixed tariffs have a set price for gas and electricity.
 This will protect you if E’s wholesale prices go up, but you won’t benefit if they go down either.

 If you're already on an E fixed rate, you may be moved to a standard variable tariff when the fixed rate deal ends.
 Make sure you shop around for a better deal before this happens.

 E’s SVTs are known as ‘Easy’ tariffs.
 You can choose to pay monthly when you receive a bill, or set up a monthly direct debit for cheaper rates.
 Comparing tariffs from suppliers can help you to get a better deal.

 Want to switch to an E tariff?
 Make sure you compare energy tariffs first to check whether you might get a better deal with another provider.